 The inclusion of statistics at all levels of education in Ireland reflects the growing importance of statistical literacy in society.
 The primary school mathematics curriculum includes a Data strand on chance and recognising and interpreting data.
 The revised post-primary mathematics curriculum includes a compulsory strand on Statistics and Probability and many Universities offer statistics related degree programmes.
-Prof. Ailish Hannigan, University of Limerick, is ISA Education Officer with a remit to support and research statistics education in Ireland.

 Support activities include: